Practical information about your STATIM sterilizer

 - Keep STATIM cassettes closed at all times when not in use to avoid dust and damage to the seal.

-In the current edition of the APP Procedure Manual, I helped correct the previously confusing references to Statim autoclaves.
+In the 2013 edition of the APP Procedure Manual, I helped correct the previously confusing references to Statim autoclaves.
 The following is to clarify the inconsistencies in the previous editions: Read more

 The wrong impression?